-Originally 3 separate cottages, Low Birthwaite is one of the oldest properties in Windermere, dating back to the mid 17th century.
-Now one spacious cottage, offering beautiful accommodation for up to 6 people, Low Birthwaite is a very special place.
-Completely renovated throughout in 2021, inside you’ll find a wonderful living room, complete with a wood burning stove, the kitchen-diner is bright and spacious, with a fantastic stone-flagged floor and original wooden beams.
-There are 3 lovely bedrooms and 2 bathrooms on the first floor.
-Low Birthwaite also has a large garden, parking for 3 cars and an outhouse for storing bikes, a real bonus for a cottage in this location.
+Originally three separate cottages, this is one of the oldest properties in Windermere, dating back to the mid-17th century.
+Now one spacious cottage, offering beautiful accommodation for up to six people, it is a very special place.
+Inside you’ll find a wonderful living room, complete with a wood burning stove, and a bright and spacious kitchen-diner with a fantastic stone-flagged floor and original wooden beams.
+There are three lovely bedrooms and two bathrooms on the first floor.
+Outside is a large garden, parking for three cars and an outhouse for storing bikes, a real bonus for a cottage in this location.

-Low Birthwaite is ideally placed for exploring the rest of the Lake District.
-Take a scenic drive to the pretty Grasmere, where you can stock up on the village’s famous gingerbread before continuing north to Keswick.
+The property is well placed for exploring the rest of the Lake District.
+Take a scenic drive to pretty Grasmere, where you can stock up on the village’s famous gingerbread before continuing north to Keswick.
 Known as the adventure capital of the North Lakes, why not sign up for an activity with one of the local adventure companies?
-Try ghyll scrambling and canyoning, or have a go at raft building or paddle boarding on Derwentwater.
+Try ghyll scrambling and canyoning or have a go at raft building or paddle boarding on Derwentwater.
 Head to Coniston, another charming Lakeland village sitting beneath the mighty Coniston Old Man, a fantastic fell walk for the avid hiker.
 Here you can learn all about Donald Campbell's water speed records or take a ride on the Steam Yacht Gondola to enjoy the water at a more leisurely pace.
-However you decide to spend your time, Low Birthwaite will be a welcome home from home to retreat to.
+However you decide to spend your time, this cottage will be a welcome home-from-home to retreat to.